Knavere29/XNOR-Gate-Design-Using-Static-CMOS-Logic/README.md

 <img src='images/Waveform.png'>

 The port A and Abar pair makes one input, B and Bbar pair makes another input.
 The levels of the signals are shifted in spice circuit netlist for display of waves from all the ports on a single plot.
 All the input cases are simulated.

+## Usage

+- Download and install the tools [esim](https://esim.fossee.in/download) and [ngspice 36](http://ngspice.sourceforge.net/download.html).

+- Download the [SkyWater SKY130 PDK](https://static.fossee.in/esim/installation-files/sky130_fd_pr.zip) and unzip it.

+- Download the Xnor folder from [here.](https://github.com/Knavere29/XNOR-Gate-Design-Using-Static-CMOS-Logic)

+- Move the unziped PDK folder to your Xnor project folder.

+- For waveform generation run the Xnor.cir file in ngspice 36.

 ## Conclusion